rosettatype/hyperglot/README.md

 pip install hyperglot
 ```

-Besides the main `hyperglot` command used for font inspection, the package also includes `hyperglot-report` for detailed reporting of the language data and the `hyperglot-validate, hyperglot-save` commands used to handle data when contributing.
+Besides the main `hyperglot` command used for font inspection, the package also includes:

+- `hyperglot-report` – report missing language support (see [below](#report-missing-language-support)).
+- `hyperglot-data` – review language data stored in the database.
+- `hyperglot-validate`, `hyperglot-save`, and `hyperglot-export` – manage and process data when contributing.

 ### Basic usage